bbudha77/Excel-essential-feature-practice-/README.md

-# Excel HR and Business Analysis
+# HR and Business Analysis
 This repository contains a set of commonly used Excel formulas designed to help with business analysis tasks, particularly in the area of salary, department data, and employee demographics.

 ## Overview